gabriellabuosi/net2020-1/README.md

 This group is focused on the semantic and sentiment anlysis of the text corpus.

 Members:
+---> write your name and link your Github repository, so the other colleagues will be able to watch your progress on the code and maybe take inspiration <--

 ## The content network project